-The Desktop or Explorer window or folder will automatically refresh itself when you make a change to its contents.
+The Windows Desktop or Windows File Explorer window or folder will automatically refresh itself when you make a change to its contents.
 This could be creating a new shortcut, creating or saving a new file or folder in it, and so on.

 But at times, you may find that the desktop or the window may not auto-refresh, and to see the changes; you have to manually Refresh it, either by pressing F5 or via the context menu.